bioinformaticsdotca/BiCG_2018/module10/lab.md

 ## Customize Your Virtual Machine

-You will first need to upgrade your package index and existing packages by running:
+Once logged into your virtual machine, you will first need to upgrade the package index and existing packages by running:

 ```
 sudo apt-get update && sudo apt-get upgrade